Individualist anarchism: Distinction

+American individualist anarchism

-The term individualist anarchism is often used as a classificatory term, but in very different ways.
-Some such as the authors of An Anarchist FAQ use the classification individualist anarchism/social anarchism.
+The term individualist anarchism is often used as a classificatory term but in very different ways.
+Some such as the authors of An Anarchist FAQ use the classification individualist anarchism/social anarchism, while Bob Black contrasts an individualist anarchism and anarcho-capitalism ("Type 2 anarchism") less representative of the anarchist tradition with the more representative collectivist anarchism or anarcho-leftism ("Type 1 anarchism").
 Others such as Geoffrey Ostergaard, who see individualist anarchism as distinctly non-socialist, recognizing anarcho-capitalist as part of the individualist anarchist tradition, use the classification individualist anarchism/socialist anarchism accordingly.
-However most do not consider anarcho-capitalism as part of the anarchist movement because anarchism has historically been an anti-capitalist movement and anarchists reject that it is compatible with capitalism.
-In addition, an analysis of individualist anarchists who advocated free-market anarchism shows that it is different from anarcho-capitalism and other capitalist theories due to the individualist anarchists retaining the labor theory of value and socialist doctrines.
+However, others do not consider anarcho-capitalism as part of the anarchist movement, arguing that anarchism has historically been an anti-capitalist movement and anarchists reject that it is compatible with capitalism.
+In addition, an analysis of several individualist anarchists who advocated free-market anarchism shows that it is different from anarcho-capitalism and other capitalist theories due to these individualist anarchists retaining the labor theory of value and socialist doctrines.
 Other classifications include communal/mutualist anarchism.

 Michael Freeden identifies four broad types of individualist anarchism.
 Freeden says the first is the type associated with William Godwin that advocates self-government with a "progressive rationalism that included benevolence to others".
 The second type is the amoral self-serving rationality of egoism as most associated with Max Stirner.
 The third type is "found in Herbert Spencer's early predictions, and in that of some of his disciples such as Wordsworth Donisthorpe, foreseeing the redundancy of the state in the source of social evolution".
 The fourth type retains a moderated form of egoism and accounts for social cooperation through the advocacy of market relationships.
 Individualist anarchism of different kinds have the following things in common: